yipenghe/sentiment_analysis/OG.MG.RAND_classification/README.md

 This is the implementation of [Convolutional Neural Networks for Sentence Classification (Y.Kim, EMNLP 2014)](http://www.aclweb.org/anthology/D14-1181) on **Pytorch**.

-We modified it to train and test Glassdoor sentiment prediction task with our SG embeddings.
+We modified it to train and test on Glassdoor sentiment prediction task with our SG embeddings.

 ## Development Environment
 - OS: Ubuntu 16.04 LTS (64bit)